Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Sessions
 --------
-A session is simply a logged-in connection to your Embassy.
+A session is simply a logged-in connection to the StartOS dashboard.
 You can view your :ref:`Active Sessions<session-management>`, and kill one if you suspect it is not legitimate, or no longer use it.

 .. _service-container: